What are mood disorders?

 - Persistently experiencing strong emotions that seem to increase in intensity

-- Abusing alcohol or drugs as a means of coping with your changing moods
+- Substance abuse as a means of coping with your changing moods

 - Engaging in risky behaviours

-- Experiencing suicidal thoughts during particularly low moods
+- Experiencing thoughts of harming yourself during particularly low moods

 - Intense moods that cause you to forget to eat or impact on the quality of your sleep